vKubeViewer/vkubeviewer/docs/Host Information.md

 ## Controller Populates relevent YAML file

-Once the API has retrived the requested infomation, this is then passed to the controller where it is sent to the relevent YAML file:
+Once the API has retrived the requested infomation, this is then passed to the [controller](https://github.com/vKubeViewer/vkubeviewer/blob/main/controllers/hostinfo_controller.go) where it is sent to the relevent YAML file for subsiquent output:

 ```
 v, err := m.CreateContainerView(ctx, r.VC.ServiceContent.RootFolder, []string{"HostSystem"}, true)